 - After treating moderate to severe jaw joint damage

-- Establish ideal occlusion to prevent future TMJ damage
+- Establish ideal occlusion to prevent future TMD damage

 - Major interferences are concern in grinding teeth